ivpn/ivpn.net/src/content/blog/misleading-promises-of-the-worlds-fastest-anonymous-military-grade-vpns.md

 ## 4\.
 “Military grade encryption”

-or "industry-leading encryption" and "most encryption"
+or "industry-leading encryption" and "most encryption".

 “Military grade encryption” is a popular marketing gimmick in the VPN provider sales vocabulary.
 There is no fixed standard set in militaries for encryption, and implementations vary across different segments of armed forces.